Heading to Darwin? Here’s what you should see, do and eat in Australia’s Top End.

 Where to eat

-For a great view of the marina, sit out on the deck with a fresh juice, hot coffee and delicious breakfast.
+For a great view of the marina, sit out on the deck with a fresh juice, coffee or delicious breakfast.

 This place is always busy, especially on weekends, so be prepared for a short wait which is totally worth it.
-My favourites include smoked belly bacon and two egg roll and the mushroom orgy.
+My favourites include smoked belly bacon and two egg roll, and the heirloom mushrooms on sourdough.

-This is a great little area with lots of choice for food.
-Favourites include Wharf One, Hot Tamale & Chow.
+The Waterfront has loads of options for food.
+Local favourites include Wharf One, Hot Tamale & Chow.

 One of my favourites in town.
 Great food, great wine, great service and great gluten-free options.